martonbrunner/ng-annotate-patched/README.md

 - Added support for ngInject in `export [default] function functionName() {...}` and `export [default] var varName = function [functionName]() {...}`.

+- Added support for dynamic `import()` syntax.
+If you use Webpack or a similar module loader you would probably like to compile to `esnext` modules for dynamic import support.
+To do that you will need to pass the `dynamicImport` flag which will switch from the default acorn package, to the upgraded `acorn-dynamic-import`.

 - Published to npm under the name `ng-annotate-patched`.

 All work is done on the `fork` branch.
 The `master` branch corresponds to